Kay akong nabatonan ang dakong kalipay ug kadasig tungod sa imong gugma nga ang kasingkasing sa mga balaan nadasig pinaagi kanimo, igsoon.

 Living It Out Today

-What does this verse tell us about early Christian relationships?
+What does this verse say about Christian relationships?